Logo Voyage

 Snow blindness is a variant of ultraviolet keratitis, caused by extreme levels of ultraviolet light reflected by snow, similar to sunburn.
 Sunglasses with good UV protection are the very least you should do to protect yourself.
 Emergency lenses can be made by cutting slits in dark fabric or tape folded back onto itself.

-Symptoms usually come hours after the exposure.
+Symptoms usually come hours after exposure.
 Treatment is covering the eyes to let them rest, and possibly pain relief (remove contact lenses).
-Trekking as blind is not nice, but may be better than worsening the condition.
+Trekking blind is not nice, but may be better than worsening the condition.
 Consider stopping as soon as you can at safe shelter to recover (with eyes covered).
-The eyes usually recover in one to three days.
+Eyes usually recover in one to three days.

 See also